microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 ### Custom Button Icon Migration

 Previously custom button icons required assigning a new material to the button's quad renderer.
 This is no longer necessary and we recommend moving custom icon textures into an IconSet.
 Existing custom materials and icons are preserved.
 However they will be less optimal until upgraded.
-To upgrade all buttons assets in the project to the new recommended format, use the ButtonConfigHelperMigrationHandler.
+To upgrade the assets on all buttons in the project to the new recommended format, use the ButtonConfigHelperMigrationHandler.
 (Mixed Reality Toolkit -> Utilities -> Migration Window -> Migration Handler Selection -> Microsoft.MixedReality.Toolkit.Utilities.ButtonConfigHelperMigrationHandler)

 ![Upgrade window dialogue](https://user-images.githubusercontent.com/39840334/82096923-bd28bf80-96b6-11ea-93a9-ceafcb822242.png)